MinersWin/Digispark-Hacks/README.md

 # Digispark-Hacks
-A collection of useful Arduino Scripts for the Digispark (Digistump)
+A collection of useful Arduino Scripts for the Digispark (Digistump.com)

 ## Summary
 - open_powershell.ino (Open the Windows Powershell as Administrator)